giterichub/Drums/README.md

 # Drums
 A simple webpage to play drum sounds
-7 different drum sonds can be played
+7 different drum sounds can be played
 You can click on the buttons using sounds or
 You can use the keys on keyboard